-The Maynard Institute for Journalism Education is now accepting applications for 2023 Oakland Voices Training Academy, a six-month program designed to empower Oakland residents through newswriting, photography, and community storytelling.
+The Maynard Institute for Journalism Education is no longer accepting applications for 2023 Oakland Voices Training Academy, a six-month program designed to empower Oakland residents through newswriting, photography, and community storytelling.

 The 2023 program is hybrid model, with both in-person meetings and virtual instruction via Zoom, plus a planned in-person graduation celebration, as public health conditions allow.

 Correspondents will receive training and report on a range of issues highlighting the triumphs and challenges of life in the Town.

 Program requirements and benefits